Mentha x gracilis

 Common Name: Ginger Mint

-Mentha x gracilis is a Perennial up to 0.45 metres tall.
+Mentha x gracilis is a perennial plant that can grow up to 0.45 metres tall.

 It has edible, medicinal and miscellaneous uses.